arunpersaud/TagOrganizer/README.md

 Note that this will create files on your computer.
 Mainly an ini file and an empty database.

+Alternatively you can also clone this repository and then use `uv` to run directly from the repository (your working directory needs to be inside the git repo):

+    uv run TagOrganizer

+## Contributions

+Contributions in any form are welcome (e.g., code, issues, documentation, ideas).
+The best way is to use the [github issues](https://github.com/arunpersaud/TagOrganizer/issues).

+If you plan to contribute code, please run

+    pre-commit install

+after downloading the repo and before you make commits.

 ## Features

 - Allow tagging of images using hierachical tags